jaspector

 Building permits required for all construction in unincorporated Kitsap County.

-Typical processing time is Most inspections scheduled within two business days.
+Building permit processing times in unincorporated Kitsap County, WA typically run Most inspections scheduled within two business days.
 Plan review time varies by project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Kitsap County, WA.
 The following work is generally exempt: One-story detached accessory structures not exceeding 200 square feet; Fences not over 6 feet high; Retaining walls not over 4 feet in height (unless supporting surcharge); Water tanks supported directly upon grade (capacity not exceeding 5,000 gallons); Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Window awnings not projecting more than 54 inches; Decks not more than 30 inches above grade, unattached to dwelling.
 Note: Site Development Activity Permit (SDAP) required for: Projects resulting in 2,000 SF or more of new/replaced hard surface, or Disturbance of 7,000 SF or more.
 Engineered Grading Plan required for: Projects with 5,000 cubic yards or more of cut and fill, or Disturbance of 1 acre or more.
 Verify all exemptions with DCD before proceeding.
+When in doubt, confirm with the local building department before starting work.